Kevin Alejandro

 Kevin Michael Alejandro (born April 7, 1976) is an American actor and director.
-He has worked in TV since 2003, with some film credits.

 He is best known to viewers for his roles as Nate Moretta in the TNT crime drama Southland, Forklift Mike in the NBC series Parenthood, Jesús Velázquez in the HBO supernatural thriller True Blood, Sebastian Blood / Brother Blood in The CW superhero series Arrow and as detective Daniel Espinóza in the Fox/Netflix supernatural comedy-crime drama Lucifer.

-He has also directed two short films and some TV.
+He has also directed episodes of television, and two short films.

 Early life

-Alejandro was born on 7 April 1976 in San Antonio, Texas, to Mexican parents of Spanish and English descent.
+Alejandro was born on 7 April 1976 in San Antonio, Texas, to Mexican parents.
 His first language was Spanish and his mother was from Guadalajara.

-He grew up in Snyder, Texas where he played football and studied drama.
+He grew up in Snyder, Texas, where he played football and studied drama.
 He credits his high school drama teacher with helping him to get a 4-year scholarship to the University of Texas at Austin.
 To give back, Alejandro established a scholarship in his teacher's name to send kids to theatre camp.